Specify Download and Installation

 For Apple Mac OS workstations, MySQL is supported by Oracle for Mac OS 10.6 (Snow Leopard) and above, but because Java 7 requires Mac OS 10.7.3 (Lion) or above, Specify requires the Mac OS 10.7.3 or newer.
 Mac users should use this guide for installing MySQL:

-Note that for Full Specify installations on Windows machines when you install MySQL you will be asked to specify a MySQL database "root" user password.
-We call the MySQL "root" user the 'Specify IT User."
-For Full Specify installations the Specify Setup Wizard requires the root account password in order to set up a collection database and create Specify manager and user accounts.
+Note that for full Specify installations on Windows workstations when you install MySQL you will be asked to specify a MySQL database "root" user password.
+In Specify's documentation we refer to the MySQL "root" user the 'Specify IT User."
+For full Specify installations the Specify Setup Wizard requires the root account password in order to set up a collection database and create Specify manager and user accounts.
 (For EZDB installations, where you do not separately install MySQL, the Setup Wizard will not require a MySQL database root user name or password.)
-The Mac OS installation of MySQL also has a user account called 'root' but the Oracle Mac MySQL installer does not ask for a password--MySQL is installed without a password on the root account.
-A password must be added, the Mac OS X MySQL installation document referenced above explains how to do that using a Mac OS terminal window and the MySQL command interface.
+The Mac OS installation of MySQL also has a user account called 'root' but the Oracle Mac MySQL installer does not ask for a password--MySQL is installed without a password on the MySQL root account.
+A password must be added, the document "Installing MySQL on Mac OS X for Specify" explains how to do that using a Mac OS terminal window.

-Once Specify is installed, but before it can be used to manage collection data, there is an additional preparation process--the Specify Setup Wizard must be run.
-The Specify Setup Wizard (SpWizard.exe) is included in the Specify 6 installation packages and it is put into the Specify program installation "/bin" Directory.
-The Setup Wizard adds Specify's data tables to the new database and configures the initial database setup in several ways based on responses to information requests in several windows.
-Before setting up Specify for an actual, production database, carefully read the Specify Setup Wizard step-by-step guide linked below.
-There are several configuration choices in the Wizard which determine how the data from your collection and institution will be represented within Specify.
-Those decisions require prior consideration.
+Once Specify is installed, but before it can be used to manage collection data, there is an additional preparation step--running the Specify Setup Wizard.
+The Setup Wizard adds Specify's data tables to the new database and configures the initial database setup in several ways based on information you provide.
+The Collection Setup Wizard (SpWizard.exe) is included in the Specify 6 installation package and it is put into the Specify program installation "/bin" directory.
+Before setting up Specify for an actual, production database, read the Specify Collection Setup Wizard step-by-step guide linked below.
+In it you will find several configuration choices which determine how your collection's data will be represented within Specify.
+Those choices require some prior consideration.